Stabilizing Bandits using Regularization: Precise Regret and A Quantitative Central Limit Theorem: Discussion

 \section{Discussion}

-This work addresses a fundamental tension in stochastic bandit problems: adaptive exploration strategies that minimize regret often violate the stability conditions necessary for valid statistical inference.
-Classical bandit algorithms prioritize regret minimization but fail to guarantee asymptotic normality of empirical means, rendering standard inferential procedures invalid.
-Our results demonstrate that this tension can be resolved through principled regularization.
-Specifically, we show that a large class of penalized EXP3-type (stochastic mirror descent) algorithms simultaneously achieves stability in the sense of \citet{laiwei82} and minimax-optimal regret up to logarithmic factors.
-This establishes that instability is not intrinsic to adaptive sampling, but rather an artifact of algorithmic design, and can be removed via careful regularization.
+This work addresses a fundamental tension in stochastic multi-armed bandit problems: adaptive exploration strategies that minimize regret often violate the stability conditions required for valid statistical inference, thereby invalidating standard inferential procedures.
+Our results show that this tension can be resolved through appropriate regularization.
+More precisely, we show that a large class of penalized EXP3-type (stochastic mirror descent) algorithms simultaneously achieves stability and minimax-optimal regret up to logarithmic factors.
+For these algorithms, we further establish a quantitative central limit theorem and a precise characterization of the regret.

-Beyond stability, our analysis reveals an appealing robustness property: the proposed algorithm tolerates up to $o\left(T^{1/2}\right)$ adversarially corrupted rewards while preserving both regret guarantees and inferential validity.
-This contrasts with competing stable algorithms---most notably UCB-based methods---which incur linear regret under even $\mathcal{O}(\log T)$ corruptions.
-The robustness findings suggest that stability need not come at the cost of fragility to data contamination, a practically relevant consideration in noisy environments.
+Beyond stability, our analysis reveals a robustness property: the proposed algorithm tolerates up to $o\left(T^{1/2}\right)$ adversarially corrupted rewards while preserving both its regret guarantees and inferential validity.
+In marked contrast, competing stable algorithms---most notably UCB-based methods---incur linear regret under as few as $O(\log T)$ corruptions.
+These findings indicate that stability need not entail fragility to data contamination, a property of practical relevance in noisy environments.

 Several directions merit further investigation.
-First, extending this framework to structured settings such as contextual or non-stationary bandits remains an important open problem.
-Second, characterizing the minimal regularization necessary to achieve the triple objective of adaptivity, stability, and robustness would sharpen our theoretical understanding.
-Finally, these results suggest that for applications requiring valid inference, stability should be treated as a core algorithmic requirement on par with regret minimization.
+First, extending this framework to structured settings such as contextual or non-stationary bandits remains an open problem.
+Second, characterizing the minimal regularization required to achieve the threefold objective of adaptivity, stability, and robustness would sharpen our theoretical understanding.
+Finally, these results suggest that, for applications requiring valid inference, stability should be treated as a core algorithmic requirement on a par with regret minimization.